 There will be times you aren’t able meet your parent’s needs:

 - Meal planning/preparation

 From weekend sporting tournaments to annual family vacations, there are also times when you simply have to get away.
 Working with a home care agency ahead of time gives you the ability to have respite care ready in the wings when you need it.

 4. Find a way to provide easy-ready meals

-Seniors are at risk for malnutrition.
-There are multiple reasons for this, but one of the most compelling is that they simply don’t have the stamina/ability to shop, prepare and make their own food.
-That makes senior more likely to skip meals and/or eat easier, processed foods that lack nutritional value.
+Seniors are at risk of malnutrition.
+There are multiple reasons for this, but one of the most significant is that they simply don’t have the stamina/ability to shop, prepare, and make their own food.
+That makes seniors more likely to skip meals and/or eat processed foods that lack nutritional value.

 Resources for Healthy Eating provides an array of tips that can ensure your loved one has regular access to healthy, nutritious meals that align with any dietary restrictions.
 These can be arranged regardless of where you live.

 5. Take care of yourself**

 This ties into the airplane axiom of putting your own oxygen mask on before attending to others’ masks; you simply can’t take care of anyone if you are incapacited yourself.